bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-Hmm, the code looks a bit unreadable...
-We can refactor the code by providing a helper function `requireProject`.
+As you can see, the code looks quite unreadable.
+We can fix the code by providing a helper function requireProject.

 ```go
 func TestAddNewProject(t *testing.T) {